snowyu/type-info.js/README.md

 ### v0.8.0

-+ [Type] $attributes to hold the type's attributes.
++ [Type] $attributes to hold the type's meta attributes.
-+ the type's attributes definition in attribute folder.
+  + the type's meta attributes definition in the src/attributes directory.
 + [ObjectType] add AttributeType to defineAttribute
-* [ObjectType] cache the type of attribute
+* [ObjectType] use the primitive type of attribute if possible.
-+ [Type] isSame to compare parametric object
++ [Type] isSame method to compare parametric object
 - remove the parent attribute
 - remove the encoding from type-info
   - remove `Type::encode` method